Linetskii/sand-granulometry/README.md

 * Converter - convert sand diameter
 * Add fractions scheme - save mesh size diameter (in φ units) of your sieves
 * in descending order.

+## φ units
+* This program uses the φ units: -log2(D, mm).
+* The smaller is φ, the higher is diameter.
+* Don't be afraid of negative φ values.

+## References
+* Brown, A. C., & McLachlan, A. (2010).
+The ecology of sandy shores.
+Elsevier
+* Folk, R. L. (1974).
+Petrology of sedimentary rocks: Austin, Texas